 The growing problem has been linked to an increase in autoimmune disease in those over 50, dementia and depression.
 And when it comes to diabetes and vitamin D, specifically, there’s always been a strong connection.

 So if you’re living with diabetes, it’s time to get your vitamin D checked and stay on top of it.

-Nowadays, physicians can prescribe high-dose vitamin D, upwards of 50,000 IU a week for 8 weeks to help correct a deficiency.
+Nowadays, physicians can prescribe high-dose vitamin D to help correct a deficiency.